Tuesday, December 13, 2011

 What I did different.
 I started this pie for the 4th of July picnic.
 Before I began I looked to see what strawberries I had on hand, none!
 I did have raspberries and blueberries, so I went with that.
 Also I realized I only had enough to make 1/2 of recipe.

-lovely jam.
+I took the berries and thawed and drained them.
+Using the juice to replace the liquid in the recipe.
+Well as it started to thicken, I noticed the raspberries were too mushy and didn't hold they shape.
+So I added the gelatin mixture with the berries and it turned into a lovely jam.
 The crust recipe makes kinda a big sugar cookie.
 So I spread 1/2 of the jam mixture onto the crust and put some of the cool whip on top.
 Too sweet!
 It tasted good, but I didn't want to be responsible for other people buzzing away.
 So we tossed that pie.
 (I am using the other 1/2 as jam.)
 I knew I couldn't turn on the oven again, as it has been over 100 degrees.
 So I bought a graham cracker crust and made more of the gelatin mixture.
 This time I spread some of the gelatin mixture on the bottom, then sliced some strawberries for the next layer, some more gelatin mixture on and then put whole strawberries on top.
 I was going to whip up some whip cream, but never got around to it.
 Much better and I will be making this again, but with whip cream.

 The other recipes:

-the Lompoc Flower Festival.
+This recipe I call Lompoc Strawberry Pie, as I will remember it this way from the Lompoc Flower Festival.
 If anyone else has a recipe from this festival, please let me know and we will compare.
 Dates I was there: 1986-1989.
 But this recipe is much older than that as they (the church ladies) made it way before I came.

-– (This is Ruth VanCamp's recipe)
+RUTH'S STRAWBERRY PIE – (This is Ruth VanCamp's recipe)

 1 cup sugar